Sacxy/inbox-app/README.md

         return builder -> builder.withCloudSecureConnectBundle(bundle);
     }

-This is neccessary to have for spring boot application to use the astra secure-connect bundle to connect to the Database
+This is necessary to have for spring boot application to use the astra secure-connect bundle to connect to the Database

+Now we are Connected to the CassandraDB, we can now start writing entity classes to design our database.

+## Entities

+- if we remember, we need the folder_by_user entity, so lets start making that.

+#### folder_by_user

+        UserId: (Partitioning Key)   TEXT
+        Label: (Clustering Column)   TEXT
+        Color:                       TEXT